 Content-Based Lesson Plan Library

-Explore lessons plans created by teachers and museum educators using the resources of Maine Memory Network in the Lesson Plan Library.
+Explore lessons plans created by teachers and museum educators using the resources of Maine Memory Network.
 Organized by grade level and linked to Maine Learning Results and Common Core State Standards, educators can access and download these lesson plans at no cost.
 New lesson plans are added every year!

 Finding Katahdin: An Exploration Of Maine's Past